 As you can see, plenty of Magento’s integrations are available free of charge (though you’ll still have to pay for the software).
 Others can cost up to several hundred dollars.
 Research before you buy.

-Magento comes with the ability to accept purchase orders and money orders out-of-the-box, but you’re really going to have to integrate with a payment gateway to accept payments.
+Magento comes with the ability to accept purchase orders and money orders out-of-the-box, but you’re going to have to integrate with a payment gateway to accept payments from most customers.

 Customer Service and Technical Support

 As is the case with most open-source solutions, customer service is essentially nonexistent with Magento.
 Only Enterprise clients have access to 24/7 phone support and web ticket support.

 Everyone else has to make do with the resources available on Magento’s site.
 Fortunately, because so many merchants use Magento, there’s a fairly active user community that can help you out on forums or through paid assistance.

 Here are the support avenues that Magento provides.